-Joe Plegge (rhymes with ‘Peggy’) is a former educator and is currently retired.
-He lives with his wife in Dickinson, North Dakota.
+Joe Plegge (rhymes with "Peggy") is a former educator and is currently retired, living with his wife in Dickinson, North Dakota.
 His father was a U.S. Army dentist, and Joe moved with his family to several duty stations, including a stint in Bangkok, Thailand, during the late 1960s.
-In the late 1980s, he was a civilian instructor at the U. S. Army Armor School at Fort Knox, Kentucky.
+In the late 1980s, Joe was a civilian instructor at the U.S. Army Armor School at Fort Knox, Kentucky.

-Turkish Stonehenge: Gobekli Tepe (non-fiction)
+Turkish Stonehenge: Gobekli Tepe

 Amazon Kindle